by Karen Boudrie

 by Paris Holmes

-The NOPD is requesting the public’s assistance in identifying and locating a suspect in the investigation of a simple robbery that occurred on July 20, 2020in the 1300 block of Moss Street.
+NEW ORLEANS – The NOPD is requesting the public’s assistance in identifying and locating two subjects wanted for a simple robbery incident that occurred on October 22, 2021.

 ...in your inbox.